80 Unique Facts About Utah

 The University of Utah

-• Utah is the only state in the US that produces gilsonite, a pure form of asphalt which is used in a variety of chemical products, drilling cements and more.
+52. Utah is the only state in the US that produces gilsonite, a pure form of asphalt used in various chemical products, drilling cement, and more.

-• If you hit a person in Porvo with a stick, rock, snowball, or any other object, you could technically be arrested.
+53. You could technically be arrested if you hit a person in Provo with a stick, rock, snowball, or any other object.

-• There’s actually a law against hunting elephants in Utah, not that you will see any there.
+55. There’s a law against hunting elephants in Utah, not that you will see any there.

 Historical Facts About Utah